Frequent Mistakes in Tanzania eVisa Applications

 What to Do If Your e-Visa Application is Rejected?

-2. Correct the Mistakes – If the rejection was because of errors, correct them carefully and reapply.
-Ensure everything is matched correctly with your passport and the uploaded documents are according to the quality and format required.
+2. Correct the Mistakes: If the rejection was because of errors, correct them carefully and reapply.
+Ensure everything is correctly matched to your passport, and that the uploaded documents are of the required quality and format.

-3. Re-apply with correct information: After correcting the mistakes, a new application can be made from the official website of Tanzania e-Visa.
-Ensure all details are correct before submitting to avoid further delay.
+3. Re-apply with correct information: After correcting the mistakes, a new application can be submitted on our Tanzania eVisa portal.

-4. Apply for a Visa on Arrival – If your dates are close and you qualify, you might attempt a visa on arrival at the airport.
-The trouble with this is that it's riskier and may cause even more delays.
+4. Apply for a Visa on Arrival: If your dates are close and you qualify, you might try to get a visa on arrival at the airport.

 Conclusion

 Avoiding these common mistakes when applying for a Tanzania eVisa can save you time, money, and frustration.
-By carefully reviewing your application, using the official website, and preparing necessary documents in advance, you can ensure a hassle-free visa approval process.
+By carefully reviewing your application and preparing necessary documents in advance, you can ensure a hassle-free visa approval process.

 Leave a Reply